Alaska MBA By-Laws

 Section 2.
 TERMS.
 The officers and director shall be elected for a term of one year at the annual meeting.
 All duly elected officers and director shall take office at the beginning of the fiscal year; their terms shall end at the close of the fiscal year and when their successors have been duly qualified to assume office.

 Section 3.
 NOMINATING COMMITTEE.
 At least sixty (60) days prior to the annual meeting of the Association, a nominating committee shall be appointed by the president.
 The committee shall forward, within thirty (30) days from the time it is formed, the list of the nominees to the secretary, who shall deliver to each Regular Member of the Association, a list of nominees at least fifteen (15) days prior to the annual meeting of the Association.
 Additional nominations may be made from the floor at the time of election.
 Election shall be by majority vote of the Regular Members present.

 Section 4.
 LIMITATIONS OF MEMBERS.
-No more than one (1) officer or employee of any Regular Member may serve as officer or director during the same term of office.
+At the beginning of each elected term no more than two (2) officers or employees of any Regular Member may serve as officer or director during the same term of office.

 Section 5.
 STANDING COMMITTEES.
 The Board of Directors shall annually consider and, if acceptable, approve the membership of the following standing committees recommended by the president from the membership of the Association and shall from time-to-time review and determine the objective and purposes of each committee.

 AHFC/FHA/VA Liaison Committee